Support for Pregnant, Postpartum and Breastfeeding Students

 Breastfeed Durham: Many support resources and a comprehensive community-wide calendar of free lactation support groups.

-Welcome Baby: Provides classes in English and Spanish for families with children age 1-5.
+Welcome Baby: Provides classes in English and Spanish for families with children age 1-5, along with free diapers and children’s clothing.
 Email Cindy Riley or call 919-560-7319 to learn more.

 La Leche League: Provides mother-to-mother support, encouragement, and education for breastfeeding.
 Virtual group meetings available.